ScooloV/bbpedia/docs/core_rules/inducements_in_detail.md

 #### 0-3 BRIBES

-**100,000 GOLD PIECES EACH (50,000 GOLD PIECES FOR TEAMS WITH THE 'BRIBERY AND C0RRUPTION' SPECIAL RULE), AVAILABLE TO ANY TEAM**
+**100,000 GOLD PIECES EACH (50,000 GOLD PIECES FOR TEAMS WITH THE 'BRIBERY AND CORRUPTION' SPECIAL RULE), AVAILABLE TO ANY TEAM**

 When a player is caught misbehaving, a bag of gold pieces can have a surprisingly calming effect upon an angered referee!
 A single Bribe may be used when a player is Sent-off for committing a Foul or using a Secret Weapon.
 To use a Bribe, roll a D6.
 On a roll of 2-6, the Bribe is effective and the player is not Sent-off (and no Turnover is caused), but on a roll of 1 the Bribe is wasted and the referee's decision still stands!
 Each Bribe may be used once per game.